 The Edinburgh International Film Festival has its free (ticketed) Film Fest in the City

 Many of these events were replaced by an online event or cancelled due to the pandemic.

 - Edinburgh Festival Carnival Held on the opening weekend of the Edinburgh Jazz and Blues Festival in mid-July, a Parade down the Mound to music, dance, and kids' performances in the Gardens.

-- The Edinburgh International Festival's's large scale, opening event will be a concert of theme music at Tynecastle football stadium.
+- The Edinburgh International Festival's's large scale, opening event is one to look out for.

 - The Free Fringe (See Venues) Hundreds of free shows over August

 - Fringe on the High Street Street performers busking every day on Royal Mile.

 - Virgin Money Fringe on the Mound Free shows outside the galleries.

 - Fringe 2 For 1 Deals Look out for these in first week (8th or 9th August).
 Buy two and take someone for free!